 Current status: About one in five people do not consume adequate diets in Senegal (WFP 2014).
-Only five percent of food consumed is from the household's own production; a large majority of food consumed in both rural and urban settings is purchased from the market.
+Only five percent of food consumed is from the household's own production, as a large majority of food consumed in both rural and urban settings is purchased from the market.
 Cereals contribute about two thirds of the caloric energy supply (FAO 2010).
 Rice is the largest share of cereal consumption, though millet, sorghum, wheat, and corn are also consumed.
 Over time the share of calories from rice increased from 20% in 1961 to 31% in 2007 (GRISP).

-Fish, livestock, and milk are the main sources of animal protein.
+Furthermore, fish, livestock, and milk are the main sources of animal protein.

 Food security/sovereignty issues from a researcher perspective: Locally produced, lower quality rice has an important role to play in contributing to food security.
 With its comparatively lower price, it remains a formidable resource for food insecure families.
-In addition, the by-product of rice milled is usually a mixture of husks, bran and some broken grains, serving as an animal feed for ruminants, and can contribute to food security via the livestock sector.
-The small scale of informal hullers and small rice miles allows them to be owned and operated by a number of small entrepreneurs, creating income and employment, and - though this - improved food security.
+In addition, the by-product of milled rice is usually a mixture of husks, bran and some broken grains, which serves as an animal feed for ruminants and can contribute to food security via the livestock sector.
+The small scale of informal hullers and small rice miles allows them to be owned and operated by a number of small entrepreneurs, creating income and employment, and though this, improved food security.
 Finally, availability of a large number of small rice-processing units creates an environment in which competition flourishes, ensuring that costs to consumers are minimized (Stryker 2010).

 As noted above, food security policies often neglect important measures for nutritional security.
-In particular, in the polices of Senegal, a greater attention to the reduction of postharvest losses, storage, nutrition education and promotion, and expansion of markets and market access are areas that offer considerable scope improving nutrition security (Lachat et al. 2015).
+In particular, in the polices of Senegal, greater attention should be given to the reduction of postharvest losses, storage, nutrition education and promotion, and the expansion of markets and market access which are areas that offer considerable scope in terms of improving nutrition security (Lachat et al. 2015).

-Food security/sovereignty issues from a civil society perspective: According to the principles of food security/sovereignty, the availability of food resources as well as their accessibility must be preserved in a stable manner over time.
-Food must be available over time (from one period to another) and in space (from one region to another).
-It is therefore necessary to take into account future conditions.
-Food security must therefore be sustainable.
-This means ensuring that rice production systems can continue to produce in the future as they do today or evolve in ways that will not be dead ends.
-But considering that availability, accessibility and stability are the three indispensable pillars of food security, considering also the fact that conventional rice cultivation is reaching a dead end, food security/food sovereignty will only be achieved through the agroecological rice cultivation system.
-And in addition to these three dimensions of food security, the local rice produced must be safe for health and in line with the population's eating habits.
+Food security/sovereignty issues from a civil society perspective: According to the principles of food security/sovereignty, the availability of food resources as well as their accessibility must be preserved in a stable manner over time - food must be available over time (from one period to another) and in space (from one region to another).
+As such, it is necessary to take future conditions into account and food security must therefore be sustainable.
+This means ensuring that rice production systems can continue to produce in the future as they do today, or evolve in ways that will not be dead ends.
+Considering that availability, accessibility and stability are the three indispensable pillars of food security, alongside the fact that conventional rice cultivation is reaching a dead end, food security/food sovereignty will only be achieved through the agroecological rice cultivation system.
+In addition to these three dimensions of food security, the locally produced rice must be safe for human health and also in line with the population's eating habits.

 Proposed policy response: Respect the need for a diversity of rice types (broken as well as pure, traditional varieties) for different consumers.
-Increase a focus on promoting alternative grains such as millet and fonio.
+Increase the focus on promoting alternative grains such as millet and fonio.

-in the polices of Senegal, a greater attention to the reduction of postharvest losses, storage, nutrition education and promotion, and expansion of markets and market access are areas that offer considerable scope improving nutrition security.
-It is noted that in other countries, the lower rice grades are used for the production of rice-based products (rice-based products (noodle, fortified rice, etc), In Senegal, as consumers have a preference for broken rice, it might be that whole grains could be used more in this way (Diagne, pers. comm.).
+Senegalese policies need greater attention on the reduction of postharvest losses, storage, nutrition education and promotion, and expansion of markets and market access, as they are areas that offer considerable scope to improving nutrition security.
+It is noted that in other countries, the lower rice grades are used for the production of rice-based products (noodles, fortified rice, etc.).
+In Senegal, as consumers have a preference for broken rice, it might be that whole grains could be used more in this way (Diagne, pers. comm.).